AlmogJakov/Car-Damage-Assessment/README.md

 <h2>Database tweaks comparison:</h2>

+- Comparison using the Support Vector Machine algorithm on VGG vectors
 - Examining the effect of image properties on learning
 - Comparing results with success rates
 - Mark: HLT=Hough Line Transform